TheAvonian/vscode-uuid-generator/README.md

 ## Known Limitations and Issues

-* Currently the generated UUIDs are uppercase with no surrounding brackets
+* Currently the generated UUIDs are lowercase with no surrounding brackets

 ## Release Notes